-Accordingly, they mobilized an effort to transition all functionality (over time) to a new microservices architecture and brought us in to work with key members of the development, operations, and QA teams to lead the design, delivery, and training on new Kubernetes-based infrastructure on AWS, built as-code with Terraform, offering CI/CD through Jenkins.
+Accordingly, they mobilized an effort to transition all functionality (over time) to a new microservices architecture and brought us in to work with key members of the development, operations, and QA teams to lead the design, delivery, and training on new Kubernetes-based infrastructure on AWS, built as-code with Terraform.

 While our client’s business and capabilities were growing, so were their security needs around data loss prevention (DLP).

 Accordingly, they brought us in to design and deliver a custom intrusion prevention system (IPS) built around Suricata, Python, and Docker to inspect all egress traffic from their cloud VPCs and block traffic upon detection of information matching any configured patterns (defined as regular expressions) as well as alert security response teams as appropriate.

 In six weeks, the system was running in our client’s development VPCs, and in another six weeks in production VPCs, as well as enjoying automated deployment/updates via integration with their existing Puppet-based infrastructure.

 Our client was administering a Kubernetes-based ML platform on GCP (GKE) being used by numerous internal teams to train and serve models.

 As adoption grew, so did a glaring need for cost attribution on resource usage by each team, including CPU, memory, storage, and particularly GPU given its increased demand (globally).

 In four weeks, we delivered automation (via Terraform) to export resource usage data from their Kubernetes clusters and a comprehensive SQL query to calculate costs and group by team by correlating to client-internal tables for resource pricing and team membership.